This list is representative of the nature and number of electives offered each year.

 Professor B. Espen Eckbo

-In this research to practice seminar, we discuss the results of recent large-scale empirical investigations into the economic effects of corporate takeovers.
-We focus exclusively on empirical studies in financial economics (as opposed to the areas of strategy or organizational behavior).
+In this Research to Practice Seminar, we discuss the results of recent large-scale empirical investigations into the economic effects of corporate takeovers.
+We focus exclusively on empirical studies in financial economics (as opposed to in the areas of strategy or organizational behavior).
 The research papers address questions such as: How are firms sold?
 Who buys who?
 What’s in it for the CEO?
 How large are stockholder gains from takeovers and what are the sources of these gains?
 What are optimal bid strategies and does deal financing matter?
 What is the legal basis for defensive tactics such as poison pills, and do defenses affect takeover premiums?
 How do large institutional shareholders affect deal outcomes?
 How does merger arbitrage work?
 The course develops the basic empirical methodologies required to understand the course readings.
+Intense student involvement in both the presentation and the class discussion of the scientific reading is required, and there is a final term project.

 CORPORATE VALUATION (CV)